consulo/consulo-dev.github.io/docs/reference_guide/consulo_artifacts.md

 Consulo maintains public repositories that host artifacts related to the Consulo Platform, such as binaries and source code.
 These repositories make artifacts more accessible for plugin developers.

-The Consulo artifacts repositories are available for release versions by [build number](/basics/getting_started/build_number_ranges.md) and for snapshot versions.
+The Consulo artifacts repositories are available for snapshot versions.
+See [Platform Versioning](/basics/getting_started/build_number_ranges.md) for details about the versioning scheme.

 See the [Maven coordinates](#specify-the-maven-coordinates-for-the-artifact) section for details about specifying these artifacts.